ngupta23/DS6372-PredictingPerformanceIntegratedCircuits1/README.md

 ## Dataset
 * Variables controlled by engineers:
-    - x1 – xn
+    - x1 – x23
     - values range dependent on variables
         - Some are between 1 to 100
         - other are in nano or micro range
-* Process Variation (beyond human control): stat1 – statn
+* Process Variation (beyond human control): stat1 – stat217
     - Represents various statistical parameters
     - Variable values represent the sigma variation around the mean
     - Range is from -4 (sigma) to 4 (sigma)
+* Output Variables: y1 - y19
+    - Represents various output variables

+ ## Files
+ * features.csv
+    - Contains all the features in the data x1-x23 and stat1 - stat217
+    - Column JobName is ued to merge with labels (outputs)
+    - Note some observations have NA values which will need to be filtered out
+* labels.csv
+    - Output variables y1 - y19
+    - JobName corresponsing to features.csv file
+    - NA values will need to be removed

 # Goals:
+* Pick at least 1 output variable
 * Build a model to predict the statistical variation of the output with respect to the process
     - i.e. model needs to include all statistical parameters at a minimum
     - Target accuracy: +/- 10% required, but +/- 15% would be acceptable also